Coloniality of Infrastructure - Huda Tayob - Transnational Practices of Care and Refusal

 Garissa Lodge

 Garissa Lodge is widely known as the first “Somali mall.”
-A multi-story building hosting mixed-use shopping and residential accommodation, Somali malls define the built environment of Eastleigh, an area of Nairobi that was historically demarcated a “Somali” and “Asian” site in the 1948 Masterplan for Nairobi (1948).1 According to the “universal story” of Garissa Lodge, following an increase in the number of refugees arriving in Kenya from neighboring Somalia in the late 1980s, the small residential block began to be used for trade during the day, and residential accommodation at night.
-In Nairobi in 2018, Mama Layla explained to me that in the 1980s, “the Somalis started to come with their families and they used to sell their things on the bed in the day and sleep there at night.
-And then they grew and grew, so they expanded the building up to a second floor.”2 When it opened, it was the only one in the area, and catered specifically to “Africans,” which refers to populations from north-eastern Kenya, many of whom are ethnic Somalis or Kenyan Somalis.3 Although there are some variations in the narratives people tell about Garissa Lodge, certain details remain common.
-It was owned by a blind Somali woman named Asha, it was a space for residential accommodation and trade, and it was the first of its kind.
+A multi-story building hosting mixed-use shopping and residential accommodation, Somali malls define the built environment of Eastleigh, an area of Nairobi that was historically demarcated a “Somali” and “Asian” site in the 1948 Masterplan for Nairobi (1948).1 According to the “universal story” of Garissa Lodge, following an increase in the number of refugees arriving in Kenya from neighboring Somalia in the late 1980s, the small residential block began to be used for trade during the day and residential accommodation at night.
+In Nairobi in 2018, Mama Layla explained to me that, in the 1980s, “the Somalis started to come with their families and they used to sell their things on the bed in the day and sleep there at night.
+And then they grew and grew, so they expanded the building up to a second floor.”2 When it opened, it was the only one in the area, and catered specifically to “Africans,” meaning populations from northeastern Kenya, many of whom are ethnic Somalis or Kenyan Somalis.3 Although there are some variations in the narratives people tell about Garissa Lodge, certain details are common: it was owned by a blind Somali woman named Asha, it was a space for residential accommodation and trade, and it was the first of its kind.

 Som City, Cape Town.
 Photo by author, 2014.